 In addition to my academic roles, I actively participate in initiatives that link scientists and the general public (such as Mas Ciencia por Mexico, Clubes de Ciencia Mexico), programs to introduce researchers to computing (Software/Data Carpentry, Red Mexicana de Bioinformatica) as well as mentoring programs (Ekpapalek and Mujeres en STEM: Futuras Líderes, from the US-Mexico Foundation).

-When not behing a computer, you can find me hiking, scuba diving or spending time with my F1.
+When not behind a computer, you can find me hiking, scuba diving or spending time with my F1.

 She holds a BSc in Biology from the Faculty of Science, UNAM, Mexico, and an MSc in Integrative Biology from Cinvestav, Mexico.
 She recently submitted her PhD thesis from the University of New South Wales.
 She is interested in Evolution and RNA Biology; her research expands from microRNA evolution in Metazoa and circular RNAs in Primates to mRNA isoform evolution in Vertebrates.
 She has recently joined the Regulatory RNA lab to study the evolution of lncRNAs in Brassicaceae.
 In her free time, she enjoys training Muay Thai and BJJ and spending time with her cat.